-

 Early therapy plays a big role.
 Physical, occupational, and cognitive therapies can strengthen movement, coordination, and thinking skills.
 Other important parts of care include treating any medical issues that may come with CP and preventing muscle or joint problems that can happen over time.

-By using a combination of therapies (like physical, occupational, cognitive and speech and language therapy) together with medical and nutritional support, we aim to give children with CP the best chance to grow, learn, and enjoy a fulfilling life.
+By using a combination of CP rehabilitation approaches together with medical and nutritional support, we aim to give children with CP the best chance to grow, learn and enjoy a fulfilling life.